/Users/deborahkerbel/Downloads/google59f41fe8b54dc186.html

 Young Writers in Ontario

-• The Toronto Public Library hosts the Young Voices Competition for teens in Toronto.
+• The Toronto Public Library hosts the Young Voices Program for teens in Toronto.
 To learn more, click here

 • The Hamilton Public Library hosts the Power of the Pen Writing Competition for teens.
 More info here